Suvarnapk/Suvarnapk/README.md

 # Hi there 👋, I'm Suvarna

-### 💻 A passionate developer from India 🇮🇳
+### 💻 A passionate developer from India
-📍 Currently in the UK since 2023 🇬🇧
+📍 Senior Software Engineer working in the UK since 2024

 ---